fedorenchik/PlanetVim/docs/PLUGINS.md

 PlanetVim itself.
 The installer copies these sources; it does not upgrade plugins or download their optional native components.

+EditorConfig uses the package distributed with Vim, loaded with `packadd! editorconfig` from `$VIMRUNTIME/pack/dist/opt/editorconfig`.
+PlanetVim does not vendor a second copy.
+Existing EditorConfig menu commands, `g:EditorConfig_*` settings and buffer opt-out remain available.
+The current inventory contains 117 upstream packages and four first-party packages.

 The [2026-09-11 upgrade ledger](PLUGIN_UPDATES_2026-09-11.md) records the latest complete audit, version selection policy, compatibility fixes and new menus.